ygorcosta/wedeploy.com/ui/src/pages/tutorials/java/get-started.md

 title: "Get Started"
 description: "In this section, you'll learn how to deploy an application using WeDeploy Java."
 buttonTitle: "I'm ready to start!"
-tutorialTitle: "Getting started with WeDeploy Java"
+tutorialTitle: "Getting started with Java"
 parentId: "java"
 layout: "tutorial"
 time: 20